 You're on your sixth video call of the week, and it's only Tuesday afternoon.
 The format of this virtual meeting is the same as the last one.
-Someone opens the meeting and talks for a while.
+Someone opens the meeting agenda and talks for a while.
 Then someone else jumps in to ask questions and give their two cents.

 Two-thirds of the way in, you realize you haven't contributed once — the same as the last six meetings.
 You try not to check social media.
 You miss a topic shift.
 Someone finally says, "Ok, does everyone understand next steps?"
 You don't, because you're disengaged, and no one has made any effort to bring you in.
-As far as you're concerned, remote meetings suck.
+As far as you're concerned, remote work sucks.